A Step-by-Step Guide to Getting a US Passport After Naturalization

 Keep in mind that these are the requirements for adults to obtain passports after the naturalization process.
 Children and other minors have their own special set of rules.

 You will also need to provide a photocopy of your identification.
-In addition, you will need to pay a passport fee, which can vary in price from $110 to $195, depending on the circumstances of the situation.
-If you only want to submit the form itself and aren’t concerned with the amount of time it will take to process, for example, you can pay $110.
-To expedite the process, you will have to pay another $60, which will ultimately be added to an acceptance agency fee of $25, for a grand total of $195.
+In addition, you will need to pay a passport fee, which can vary in price from $130 to $225, depending on the circumstances of the situation.
+If you only want to submit the form itself, the fee will be $130.

-Keep in mind that if you are in a hurry and need your passport before an upcoming trip, there are a wide variety of passport expediting services that you can choose to dramatically reduce the amount of time that you have to wait.
+Keep in mind that if you are in a hurry and need your passport before an upcoming trip, there are a wide variety of passport expediting services.
+This service will reduce the time you have a passport in your hand.

 As can be seen, the process to get a US passport after naturalization is quite straightforward.